by David Auburn

 Rehearsals are held at Theatre on Chester

-All Tuesdays and Thursdays 7pm plus additional rehearsals in the weeks before opening.
+All Tuesdays and Thursdays from 7pm plus additional rehearsals 17/7 and 24/7 from 4pm.
+Tech 25/7 from 7pm and preview 27/7 from 7pm.
 A full rehearsal schedule will be given at the first reading.

 TO BOOK AN AUDITION TIME

 Auditions will be approximately 10 – 15 minutes each.
-Actors will audition for each part singly.
+Actors will audition for each part in small groups as indicated on the script.
 Memorising the script for the audition is not needed, but please be familiar with your character and the appropriate scenes.
 Audition scenes and script excerpts will be sent on booking.

 Please advise us at the auditions if you have any prior commitments for rehearsal dates.

 Please wear a mask (which may be removed when reading).